Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

+In practical scenarios, we aim to minimize costs while ensuring that the solution is feasible.
+Notably, achieving smaller errors for arbitrarily distributed random variables necessitates an exceedingly large sample size (see the online supplementary material for theoretical analysis).
+Due to limited sample size, instead of blindly minimizing costs, by allowing for a certain margin of error, the probability of obtaining a solution that is truly feasible in practical scenarios is larger.
+Therefore, we designed the SFE.
+When DDALS starts running, SFE maintains two lists, each recording up to 30 feasible solutions.
+The first list is called MC list, which records the 30 solutions with the highest confidence levels obtained during the DDALS search process.
+The second list is called Cost list, which records the 30 lowest-cost feasible solutions obtained throughout the whole operation of DDALS.

-\begin{itemize} \item Original: Output the optimal solution of FSS. \item Variant 1: The minimum-cost solution with a higher confidence level than $P_0$.
-For example, it should satisfy $P \geq 0.995$ if $P_0 = 0.99$. \item Variant 2: All solutions will be scored according to the order in the list they are in.
-Each candidate solution has two scores, which will be added together.
-Choose the solution with the highest score as the final output. \item Variant 3: Take the first 10 solution (if the amount is larger than 10) in Cost List as the final output and choose one manually. \end{itemize}
+\begin{itemize} \item Original: DDALS outputs the optimal solution without enhancement. \item Variant 1: The minimum-cost solution with a higher confidence level.
+For example, $S_t$ should satisfy that the confidence level is greater than 0.995 when $P_0 = 0.99$. \item Variant 2: All solutions are scored within their respective lists, and the scores in both lists are added together to obtain a total score.
+The solution with the highest total score is selected as the output. \end{itemize}